Simple By Design

 Clean site.
 Anti-spam contact system.
 SEO foundation.
 Email setup.
 Expandable structure if they ever want more.

+But I'm also sitting here aware of everything that's on the shelf.
 Because there are firms out there competing hard.
 Firms that need their site to work like an employee.
 Firms that see this as infrastructure, not decoration.

 And for them, the tools exist.
 The tech is ready.

-Question is—are they?
+Question is.. are they?

-the real question:
+🎯 the real question:

 What does your practice actually need?